 Children who experience significant problems at home and school, but do not need inpatient treatment, may be able to receive treatment at Clarity during the day while still living at home.
 The Day Treatment Program

-includes therapy, recreational therapy, and life coaching, in addition to regular attendance at our on-campus school so your child can keep up with their classes.
+includes therapy, recreational therapy, and life coaching.
 To access this service, please call our admissions team

 The term “acute”